New Jersey's indoor shopping malls reopen Monday. Here's what you should know

 "Malls are an undeniable part of New Jersey culture, and we want these businesses to get back up and running in a safe, responsible manner," said Governor Murphy.
 "To keep our restart moving in the right direction, we ask New Jerseyans who wish to head out to the mall or any public setting to do so safely."

-Starting Monday, stores can only have 50% capacity, people must wear masks, social distancing guidelines must be met.
+Starting Monday, stores can only have 50% capacity, people must wear masks and social distancing guidelines must be met.

 Restaurants inside the mall are allowed to offer take-out dining inside the mall and in-person service at outdoor areas outside the mall.